awsm-research/JITLine-replication-package/README.md

 1. create conda environment (or skip to step 3. if conda environment is not needed)
 2. activate conda environment
-3. enter command "pip install requirement.txt" to install required package
+3. enter command "conda env create --file environment.yml" to install required package
 4. run jupyter notebook
 5. go to "./JITLine/" then open "JITLine_commit_level RQ1-RQ3.ipynb"
 6. run all cells in that notebook